 You should not use WARP if anonymity is a priority for you.
 It’s also not a good option for streaming, torrenting, or bypassing censorship.

-If you are looking for a powerful VPN at a low cost, take a look at NordVPN, our current top-rated provider.
+If you are looking for a powerful VPN that can unblock Netflix at a low cost, take a look at NordVPN, our current top-rated provider.

 You can also take a look at our list of the 10 best VPNs that we have ever tested.